Running a security audit on your IT infrastructure means you’re one step ahead of hackers

 A secure IT workload needs to address five domains of IT security architecture:

-Having only scratched the surface a little, there is a lot which can be done in each of these five domains – and it quickly gets very confusing what set of security and vulnerability tests and analyses are necessary or desirable for your use case.
+Having only scratched the surface a little, there is a lot usually to be done in each of these five domains – and it quickly gets very confusing what set of security and vulnerability tests and analyses are necessary or desirable for your user case.